 - Fully Outsourced IT - No on-site IT employees.
 Troubleshooting, security monitoring, backups, updates and more are provided by the MSP.
 Servers may be stored and managed by the MSP at an off-site data center.
 The MSP should be considered your strategic technology partner.

 Larger operations may shift to a co-managed IT environment for several reasons.
-It can help bolster an overworked internal IT department, provide specific services that don't make sense to invest in, or specialty services such as managed cyber security or perhaps the time and talent of a Virtual CIO (vCIO.)
+It can help bolster an overworked internal IT department, provide specific services and skill sets that don't make sense to invest in, or specialty services such as managed cyber security or perhaps the time and talent of a Virtual CIO (vCIO.)